jallen2034/passwordKeeperSpringBoot/README.md

 - Users email addresses are fully encrypted and decrypted using AES like I did for their passwords in the password vaults.
 Less plaintext.
 - All user passwords stored in each users password vault are fully encrypted using AES.
 Each users master password (which is a hashed email + password using bcrypt) is used as a key to encrypt and decrypt all of the passwords in each users password vault.
 Better security, no more plaintext!
 - Added a limit on how many times a user can attempt ot login with an incorrect password.
 Lock out their account on too many attempts for 20 minutes.
 Preventing brute force attacks.
+- Used the have i been pwned API to inform a user if any of the passwords in their password vault have been in a data breach, and urging them to change it if so.
 - Email verification of user accounts upon creation.
 - Users can reset their master password via their email if they forget it.
 - There is a 20 minute timeout on the password reset email when sent before it is rendered invalid.